pacs-course/pacs-examples/Examples/src/STL/README.md

 * `set/`  use of sets with different comparison operators

 * `sort/` Use comparison operators to change sorting criteria.
+We also show the new sort constrained algorithm.

 * `SetEdge/` An esample of set of Edges that describe a graph where different comparison operators enable directed (Edges may be repeated if they have  different orientation) or undirected graphs.